github/site-policy/Policies/github-terms-of-service.md

  </TR>
 </TABLE></li></ul>

-- One person or legal entity may maintain only one free Account (you can choose to control a machine account as well, but it can only be used for running a machine).
+- One person or legal entity may maintain only one free Account<BR>&nbsp;&nbsp;&nbsp;&nbsp;(you can choose to control a machine account as well, but it can only be used for running a machine).
 - <BR>
   <TABLE>
  <TR>